prernaamakwana/js-ai-build-a-thon/.github/steps/6-build-agent.md

 **Checklist**

+- [ ] Ensure your agent configuration file is added to `.gitignore` to prevent it from being committed.
+DON'T PUSH IT TO THE REPOSITORY.
-- [ ] Have a `agent` folder in the packages directory
+- [ ] Have an `agentService.js` file in the `packages/webapi` directory

 1. In the terminal, run the following commands to add, commit, and push your changes to the repository:

     ```bash
     git add .
-    git commit -m "Added agent"
+    git commit -m "Added agent mode"
     git push
     ```
 2. After pushing your changes, **WAIT ABOUT 15 SECONDS FOR GITHUB ACTIONS TO UPDATE YOUR README**.